SAP/macOS-icon-generator/README.md

 # Demo 🖥️

-Have a look at how easy it is to create a customized icon by drag and drop.
-This is only one demo shown, there are still many different variations possible to create an icon.
+⚡️Have a look at how quick and easy an icon set can be created by drag and drop:

 ![IconsDragAndDrop](readme_images/DemoIcons.gif)